laedit/new-tab-moment/README.md

 ## Deploy

-Make sure that [CHANGELOG.md](./CHANGELOG.md) is up to date.
+Make sure that [CHANGELOG.md](./CHANGELOG.md) and the version number in the manifest are up to date.
-Tag the branch with a semver x.y.z.
+Tag the branch with the same version.
 That will create a github release and publish the addon to firefox.
 The edge draft is created but [publication must be done manually](https://partner.microsoft.com/en-us/dashboard/microsoftedge/overview).